james-littlefair-15/S_Epi_AMR_Tolerance/README.md

-# S_Epi_AMR_Tolerance
+# Staphylococus epidermidis AMR Tolerance Study

 This repository contains code and data from my contribution to a study on antimicrobial resistance (AMR) tolerance in *Staphylococcus epidermidis*.
 For full methods, refer to the original manuscript or contact the corresponding author (carolin.kobras@path.ox.ac.uk).

-## Usage `find_amino_acid_differences.py`
+## Usage `find_amino_acid_differences.py` Script

 This script identifies amino acid differences and insertions/deletions between sequences in a protein multiple sequence alignment with respect to a specified reference.
+This was used on core genes in the study to identiify variants associated with resistant phenotypes.

 ```bash
 python3 find_amino_acid_differences.py [-h] fasta_file ref_header output_file